-The brief overview of the Solar system that we read online or in academic books does not explain the complexity of our Solar system.
-Most of us think of the Sun and the eight planets when we think of the Solar system.
-But, what if I tell you some of the natural satellites (moons) have sizes comparable to the smaller planets.
+The brief overview of the solar system that we read online or in academic books does not explain the complexity of our solar system.
+Most of us think of the Sun and the eight planets when we think of the solar system.
+But, what if I tell you some of the natural satellites (moons) have sizes comparable to the smaller planets?
 Two moons are even larger than Mercury.
 In this article, the top 5 largest moons of the Solar system are discussed.
-Ganymede, a moon of Jupiter is the largest moon of the Solar system.
+Ganymede, a moon of Jupiter is the largest moon in the solar system.

 Although Ganymede has a larger radius than Mercury it is not as massive as Mercury.

 Titan is the second-largest moon in the solar system.
 It is Saturn’s largest moon and has a mean radius of 2,575 kilometers.
 Just like Ganymede, Titan has a larger radius than Mercury but is less massive.

 Mass of Mercury- 330.2 * 10^21 k

 Mass of Titan- 134.6 * 10^21 kg

 Titan is the only known moon where liquids exist in the form of rivers, lakes, seas, and other water bodies.
 It has a substantial atmosphere composed mainly of Nitrogen and Methane.
 Titan was discovered by Christiaan Huygens on March 25, 1655.

 Callisto comes at number three on this list.
 It is the second-largest moon of Jupiter with a mean radius of 2,411 kilometers.
 It is just slightly smaller than Mercury.
 It was discovered on the same day as Ganymede by Galileo Galilei.